 Vladimir Zworykin, Russian-American inventor, engineer, and pioneer of television technology

-Eight additional projects are pursuing LEED certification.
+Another 10 Pitt projects are pursuing LEED certification.

 The Chevron Science Center and the Greensburg campus's Frank A. Cassell Hall were honored as part of the Master Builders' Association (MBA) of Western Pennsylvania's 2012 MBA Building Excellence Awards competition.
 Chevron won in the "New Construction Between $10-25 Million" category, and Cassell Hall was the winner in the "New Construction Under $10 Million" category.
 The MBA Building Excellence Awards are the region's most prestigious awards in the commercial construction industry.